Hans-Xu/COMP4641_group_10/README.md

   [-key_words] a list of key words that will be used for searching

+  [-search_threshold] the threshold of the number of keywords in a text that should be extracted

 sample use:

-  python rumorDetector.py -source_file=sample.csv -rumor_label=test -key_words haha hehe hoho lol XD
+  python rumorDetector.py -source_file=sample.csv -rumor_label=test -search_threshold=3 -key_words haha hehe hoho lol XD